jhpyle/docassemble/_docs/documents.md

 will trim whitespace from the edges of the image and fit the image into the "Digital Signature" box.

-For example, here is an interview that populates text fields and a signature into the template [Transfer-of-Ownership.pdf]:
+For example, here is an interview that populates text fields and inserts a signature into the template [Transfer-of-Ownership.pdf]:

 {% include side-by-side.html demo="pdf-fill-signature" %}